-4) Ongoing: the principal meets regularly with a variety of stakeholders.

-g.
+- 4) Ongoing: Regularly scheduled systems of collaboration in placwithint he district and meeting on an ongoing basis. - g.
 Stakeholders representing the interests of children with disabilities, English learners, children experiencing homelessness, children and youth in foster care, migratory students, children who are incarcerated, and other underserved students (please choose one):